Makeup

 One of the best BB creams, this one goes on smoothly, and diffuses the appearance of both larger pores and fine lines.
 It works decently on all skin types, and a simple formula means that it’s phenomenal for sensitive skin.
 It can be purchased at Sephora.

 Choosing the best BB creams from Dr. Jart+’s roster is difficult, since this brand is a leader when it comes to crafting them.
 Ultimately, this one stands out as exceptional, especially for those with oily skin and enlarged pores.
 It gives a medium coverage, with both available shades leaning towards neutral.
-This winning long-wearing formula can be picked up at Amazon.
+This winning long-wearing formula can be picked up at Sephora.

 So it seems to me like it was a marketing gimmick that gave birth to the first CC cream, and very little else.
 CC creams stand for color correction, but how they correct color in a way that BB creams don’t is a mystery to me.
+Nevertheless, they are designed to address specific skin issues like redness, dullness, or sallowness.
+It often contains ingredients that help neutralize and balance out different skin tones.

 Often you will find that CC creams, in addition to correcting as a foundation would, also contain skin-brightening ingredients like vitamin C. They usually have thinner texture, and are often marketed towards mature skin – it is no surprise that their finish tends to be creamier and more dewier.